AdobeDocs/dynamic-media-classic.en/help/using/publish-setup.md

 * **[!UICONTROL Compatibility Attributes]**: This setting enables leading and trailing paragraphs in text layers to be treated as they were in version 3.6 for backwards compatibility.

 * **[!UICONTROL Localization Support]**: These settings let you manage multiple locale attributes.
-It also lets you specify a locale map string so you can define which languages you want to support for the various tooltips in Viewers.
+They also let you specify a locale map string.
+This lets you define the languages you want to support.
+They apply to the various tooltips in Viewers.

     For example, if you are a multi-national brand that sells in different countries, you can ensure that each country has their own locale-specific Viewer.
 To accomplish this functionality, you specify a locale map string.
 Then you edit the tooltip text in a Viewer's preset.
 Just add the translated text strings for the language that you want.

     >[!NOTE]
-    > To set up Localization Support options, [use the Admin Console to create a support case.](https://helpx.adobe.com/enterprise/using/support-for-experience-cloud.html) In your support case, request setup help.
+    > To set up Localization Support options, [use the Admin Console to create a support case.](https://helpx.adobe.com/business/enterprise.html) In your support case, request setup help.

     For more information about setting up **[!UICONTROL Localization Support]**, see [Considerations when setting up localization of assets](publish-setup.md#considerations_when_setting_up_localization_of_assets).